Adult Sepsis Guidelines

 Children's Sepsis Guidelines

 New User?
 Sign Up Free

 SCCM is performing maintenance on its websites.
 For the best browsing experience, please use Microsoft Edge or Safari.
 Those using Chrome or Firefox may experience access issues at this time.

 David J. Martin, CAE

-Since our founding in 1970, the Society of Critical Care Medicine (SCCM) has had a mission to secure the highest quality care for all critically ill and injured patients.
-As a patient-centered organization, we envision a world in which all critically ill and injured people receive care from a present, integrated team of dedicated trained intensivists and critical care specialists.
-But achieving this ambitious goal is not possible without two important elements: active and engaged volunteers and sustainable financial support.
+Since our founding in 1970, the Society of Critical Care Medicine’s (SCCM) mission has been to secure the highest-quality care for all critically ill and injured patients.
+But achieving this ambitious goal is not possible without two important elements: engaged volunteers and sustainable financial support.

-The Society has recently begun an exciting new phase of growth that calls for the creation of a larger, more structured, and innovative donor development and gift stewardship program.
-This new effort focuses on expanding fundraising to grateful patients, family members, family foundations, corporations, and others, as well as growing our traditional member donor base.
+Last year, SCCM began an exciting new phase of growth that calls for the creation of a larger, more structured, and innovative donor development and gift stewardship program.
+This new effort focuses on expanding fundraising to grateful patients, family members, private foundations, corporations, and others, as well as growing our traditional member donor base.
 Already we have seen several corporations and family foundations step up to the plate to join us in these endeavors.